Ricky Wilson (guitarist): Illness and death

-In 1983, during recording sessions for the band's third studio album Whammy!, Wilson discovered he had contracted HIV.
+In 1982, during recording sessions for the band's third studio album Whammy!, Wilson discovered he had contracted HIV.
 He confided his illness to Keith Strickland.
 In 1985, during recording for their album Bouncing Off the Satellites, Wilson's illness became more severe; both Strickland and Pierson have stated that despite this, he kept his illness secret from the other members of the band.
 In an interview, Pierson stated that Wilson did so because he "did not want anyone to worry about him or fuss about him".

 On October 12, 1985, in the Memorial Sloan–Kettering Cancer Center, Wilson died of AIDS, at the age of 32.
-He was buried in Oconee Hill Cemetery in Athens, Georgia.
-Devastated, the band did little promotional work and did not tour to promote the album.
+He was buried in Oconee Hill Cemetery in Athens.
+His cause of death was initially reported to have been cancer.
+The band did little promotional work and did not tour to promote the album.
 Upon reforming in 1988, the band continued as a four-piece, with Strickland replicating Wilson's riffs from their earlier material in live performances.